sanjitchak/Jack_Compiler/README.md

 This is a project for the Nand2tetris part -2 course in Coursera.

-Here, I built a Syntax Analyzer for their hack computer using java.
+Here, I built a Syntax Analyzer for their JACK language using java.

-It converts the high level JACK language into tree-like structure in xml format
+It parses the high level JACK language and convert it into tree-like structure in xml format (for each token).

 Code is bit messy but it works.